fengshikun/fengshikun.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

+Updated: I recently joined Zhongguancun Academy as an Assistant Professor and PhD supervisor.
+My research interests include representation learning, pre-training, and multimodal fusion.
+If you have already been admitted to Zhongguancun Academy and are interested in my research areas, please feel free to contact me via email at kunayumi@163.com or reach out to me directly on DingTalk.

 My name is Shikun Feng, and I am a fourth-year PhD candidate in the Department of Computer Science at Tsinghua University, under the supervision of Professors [Yanyan Lan](https://yanyanlan.com/) and [Wei-Ying Ma](https://air.tsinghua.edu.cn/en/info/1046/1189.htm).
 My research interests focus on self-supervised pretraining, multi-modality alignment, and generative models, with applications in AI for Science.
 Prior to pursuing my PhD, I worked as a senior algorithm engineer at SenseTime.